-Technical flat sheet glass offers a much better surface quality, purity and flatness compared to ordinary standard glass qualities.
-Those materials meet the specialized high demands of many industrial optical and optoelectronic applications.
+Technical sheet glasses offer a much better surface quality, purity and flatness compared to ordinary standard glasses.
+Those products meet the specialized high demands of many industrial optical and optoelectronic applications.
 They often offer special features like a high temperature resistance, a high surface quality and flatness.
 Here you will find the data sheets of our technical flat glasses BOROFLOAT® and B 270® from SCHOTT as well as 1737F, EAGLE2000 and 7059 from CORNING and our selected float glass.

-Thin glass, microsheets and display glass are specialty glasses, with special technical features and properties.
+Specialty thin glasses, microsheets and display glasses offer special features and properties.
 They can be, for example, alkali-free, extremely thin or light-weight.
-These glass types are often suitable for commercial optics and for the production of displays or for the use for chip-on-glass processes.
+These products are often suitable for commercial optics and for the production of displays or for the design of COG-processes.
 Here you will find the data sheets of our thin glasses, microsheet and display glasses like D263 T, AF 32® eco, AS 87 eco, MEMpax®, AF45, AF37 from SCHOTT, 1737F, EAGLE2000, 0211 from CORNING and our selected float glass.

-Optical glass types usually have a very high material purity, contain only very low amount of bubbles and inclusions and often feature an excellent refractive index homogeneity.
-Glasses of this category are mainly used for optics applications with more demanding optical requirements.
-Here you will find links to the data sheets with properties of some of our optical-, block-, drawn-, rolled-, bar- quartz and precision glass materials like N-BK7, optical quartz glass (fused silica), ULE® low expansion glass, PYREX® , and VYCOR®.
+Optical glasses usually have a very high material purity, contain only very low amount of bubbles and inclusions and often feature an excellent refractive index homogeneity.
+Materials of this category are mainly used for optics applications with more demanding optical requirements.
+Here you will find links to those products with properties and specifications of some of our optical, block, drawn, rolled, bar, quartz and precision materials like N-BK7, optical quartz glass (fused silica), ULE® low expansion glass, PYREX® , and VYCOR®.